Meet Nymans head gardeners

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Since 1890, Nymans has only had four head gardeners.
+Since 1890, Nymans has only had five head gardeners.
 Each has put their own mark on the garden that you see today.

 Nymans was bought by Ludwig Messel in 1890.
 His priority was the garden and in 1895 he hired the young James Comber to help him bring his ideas to life.
 Comber and Ludwig became a formidable partnership.

 They started the tradition of breeding new cultivars at Nymans, most notably creating Eucryphia x nymansensis, a beautiful white-flowering summer shrub.

 Comber's son Harold became a famous plant hunter and Nymans benefitted enormously.
 His South America expedition introduced several rare Argentinian and Chilean plants into England which form the basis of our impressive Chilean collection in the wall garden.

 Leonard and Comber both died in 1953, signifying the end of an era at Nymans.